realtutorialspoint/crypto-track-app/README.md

 # Crypto Track

-A simple application that shows realtime pricing of crpytocurrencies.
+A simple application that shows realtime pricing of cryptocurrencies.

 ## Tech Stack